dbrownems/XmlaMonitorSample/README.md

-Sample for reading Extended Events from a Power BI Premium XMLA Endpoint
+Sample for reading Trace Events from a Power BI Premium XMLA Endpoint

 Power BI Premium XMLA endpoints don't support server-wide tracing, so you have to use a database-scoped trace.
 AMO creates server traces, so won't work.
 But using Adomd.net you can create and subscribe to the trace.